ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Error codes are machine-readable and defined in this document while error messages are human-readable and implementation-specific.
 Implementations may return additional error codes not defined in this document.

-All error responses must be sent with the `Content-Type: application/json` header.
+All error responses must be sent with the `Content-Type: application/json` HTTP header.

 Error responses common to all messages are the following:

-- Status `503` - Service not ready, retry later.
+- Status 503 - Service not ready, retry later.
   - Error code: implementation-defined
   - (Optional) Header: `Retry-Later: <seconds>`